SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintC/us022/03.design/Readme.md

-# US008 - Check-up of vehicles
+# US022 - Add a new entry in the Agenda

 ## 3. Design - User Story Realization